RadicalEd360/ArchUSB/README.md

 when booting from a USB, the device is **always located at hd0**, so we must tell it to look there or it will not boot.

 ### 5. Finishing Up
-**Congratulations, you may continue the normal Arch install process** by installing your desired features and what not.
+**Congratulations, you may continue the normal Arch install process** by installing your desired features!
 I installed some utilities i like such as tmux, ranger, wifi firmware, networkmanager, openssh and so on.
 I then configured networkmanager to auto connect to wifi and openssh to autostart as a service.
 I was happy with it being headless and did not install a desktop environment, your purposes may be different than mine.